-Fill in the blanks with suitable word/words :
+Fill in the blanks with suitable word/words

-- i. \\\\\ convention states that to make financial statements more meaningful, only significant and important items should be supplied to the users. - ii.
-Convention of materiality states that significant items should be disclosed under - iii. \\\\\ convention keeps accounts manager to focus on important /significant items.

-iv. \\\\\ means the information which will influence the decision of its users.
+- (i) convention states that to make financial statements more meaningful, only significant and important items should be supplied to the users. - (ii) Convention of materiality states that insignificant items should be disclosed under - (iii) convention keeps accounts and manager to focus on important /significant items. - (iv) means the information which will influence the decision of its user.

-3.5 CONVENTION OF CONSERVATISM
+3.4 CONVENTION OF CONSERVATISM